Izenda7Series/docs/install/doc_installation_guide.rst

  This concludes the steps necessary to install Izenda using two separate websites.
  Please refer to the following guides below:
- - :ref:`Troubleshooting & Verifying the Installation`
+ - Troubleshooting & Verifying the Installation
- - :ref: 'Common Izenda Stand-alone Installation Issues'
+ - Common Izenda Stand-alone Installation Issues
- - :ref: 'Editing the Configuration Files'
+ - Editing the Configuration Files

 Deploying Izenda as a Virtual Directory or Application
 ------------------------------------------------------